 One of my favorite days is coming up – Halloween!
 It’s great fun to dress up and eat candy all night long…and it’s even more fun to get your horse involved.
 You have lots of options to create a Halloween costume for your horse.

 Make a safe Halloween costume for your horse so that no one gets spooked.

 Thanks to Jane S for this cute pair!

-- Make sure your costume is breakaway.
-If your horse’s costume could get caught on something, like a door, gate, fence, jump standard, other human, or even your leg, it should give way so you horse can escape, and to prevent your horse from a full blown panic attack.
+- Make sure your costume is break-away.
+If your horse’s costume could get caught on something, like a door, gate, fence, jump standard, another human, or even your leg, it should give way so your horse can escape, and to prevent your horse from a full-blown panic attack.

 - How noisy is the costume?
 Sound sensitive horses may not appreciate your creative skills as much if they are scared of the sound the costume makes.
 It doesn’t have to be a bell or whistle, it could be the fabric flapping or rubbing.

-- How flappy is the costume?
+- How flappy is your horse’s Halloween costume?
 Ticklish, skittish, and horses that resemble general scaredy cats won’t like a costume that flaps about them.

 - No pieces and parts that drag or could end up with a leg or jaw stuck to it.
 Just as you keep your horse blanket straps taut so that no hooves can get stuck, same goes for your horse’s Halloween costume.

 Some useful items that can easily be transformed into Halloween costumes include:

 - Polo wraps – available in every color under the sun and then some.